-Full-time enrollment at Vermont College of Fine Arts is defined as a minimum of 12 credits per semester.
+Full-time enrollment at VCFA is defined as a minimum of 12 credits per semester.
 In the Visual Art Program, each semester consists of a 12-credit Studio Project and a 3-credit Visual Culture Project.
 A minimum of four successfully-completed semesters or the equivalent thereof (if a study is not completed in the usual sequence) for a total of 60 credits is required for the award of the degree, in addition to the fulfillment of all graduation requirements.
-If an applicant has been granted transfer credit, a minimum of three successfully-completed semesters (45 credits) is required for the degree.

 Each semester is approximately six months in duration.
 During this time, each student commits and is expected to devote a minimum of six hours per week to academic work and 20 hours per week to studio work.